 A person who holds unit(s) in his/her name is known as the unitholder.

 A unit trust is a special type of bond fund that has a fixed portfolio.
-The shares or the “units” in such a portfolio is sold at the time of the constitution of the fund.
+The shares or the “units” in such a portfolio are sold at the time of the constitution of the fund.